The Scottish Beer Awards is the national annual business event which celebrates achievements in Scottish brewing.

 Breweries large and small are invited to compete in a high profile competition supported by ALDI.
 The decisions for both business and taste categories are made by an independent and expert judging panel which consists of some of the UK’s most experienced leaders from the brewing industry.

-The second annual Scottish Beer Awards will took place on Thursday 28 September 2017 at the Edinburgh Corn Exchange.
+The third annual Scottish Beer Awards will take place on Thursday 27 September 2018 at the Edinburgh Corn Exchange.

 For more information, email email@example.com

 The best beers brewed in Scotland have been revealed following the 2nd annual Scottish Beer Awards, sponsored by ALDI, held in Edinburgh last night.